-Miami University is a four-year-degree granting school of 300 students and 14 full-time academic staff that offers team developed but individually taught majors culminating in a yearlong senior project.
-The focus in the first academic year of the program is on three core areas: humanities, social sciences and natural science with broad topics.
+Miami University is a four-year-degree granting school of 300 students and 14 full-time academic staff that offers team-developed but individually-taught majors culminating in a year-long senior project.
+The focus is on three core areas in the first academic year of the program: humanities, social sciences, and natural science with broad topics.
 The second year brings together core areas to discuss more complex topics.
-The third year focuses on more specialized topics to exemplify interdisciplinary methodology in each core area.
-The fourth year emphasizes challenging the students’ unexamined assumptions about themselves and their world, strengths of each discipline and developing a holistic approach and understanding through their capstone project.
+The third year focuses on further specialized topics to exemplify interdisciplinary methodologies in each core area.
+The fourth year emphasizes challenging the students’ unexamined assumptions about themselves and their worlds, the strengths of each discipline, and the development of a holistic approach and understanding through their capstone projects.
 Interdisciplinary problems are often open-ended and complex.
 The ability to solve these types of issues is enhanced by drawing from a number of disciplinary fields, which provides a rich variety of perspectives (Edwards, 1996).

-Interdisciplinary work may leave some areas of knowledge in the various disciplines ignored.
-At the same time, it can explore linkages with the disciplines that otherwise would be have been overlooked.
-In General Education: The Changing Agenda (1999) Jerry Gaff argued that greater attention is being paid to fundamental skills with a heightened interest in active, experiential, technological and collaborative methods of learning.
-Ethics, diversity, global approaches are being incorporated and years one and the senior year are identified as crucial points in an undergraduate experience.
-Collaborative learning and other innovative pedagogies are encouraging integration to fully connect to ensure applicable learning.
-Parents expect the result of the experience to result in a career.
-Companies are looking for programs at the post graduate level that have impact to strategic programs and projects within their organizations.
-Education for analytics can benefit from a cross discipline experience to develop the T-shapped employees.
+Interdisciplinary work may ignore some areas of knowledge in the various disciplines.
+Simultaneously, it may explore linkages with the disciplines that would otherwise have been overlooked.
+In General Education: The Changing Agenda (1999), Jerry Gaff argued that greater attention was being paid to fundamental skills with a heightened interest in active, experiential, technological, and collaborative methods of learning.
+Ethics, diversity, and a global approach are being incorporated and the first and the senior years are being identified as crucial points in an undergraduate student’s experience.
+Collaborative learning and other innovative pedagogies are encouraging integration to fully connect and ensure applicable learning.
+Parents expect the result of the experience to lead to a career.
+But companies look for programs at the post-graduate level that may impact strategic programs and projects within their organizations.
+Analytics education can benefit from a cross-discipline experience to develop the aforementioned T-shaped employees.

 Teaching Curriculum

 This is an evolving approach in interdisciplinary education.
-The curriculum needs to be conceptualized on the basis of current pedagogical models and that the assessment criteria needs to be expressed differently.
-There is also a recognition that the assessment criteria are not sufficiently transparent to necessarily be understood by the students in the way the staff intended (Steffani with Peter Shand, University of Auckland, personal communication, 2005).
-Many multi-institutions have created workshops to train faculty to create new curricula and provide examples of successful programs.
-After working with a few colleges in the Raleigh North Carolina area Meredith College in Raleigh, developed an interdisciplinary curriculum for their environmental sustainability program.
-The school’s Director of General Education, Paul Winterhoff, worked with his team as they cataloged courses across a range of academic fields to provide substantial focus on sustainability-related concepts and ideas.
-They didn’t limit themselves to identifying existing courses, but also introduced new initiatives in a variety of areas of study, created living learning laboratories such as a student reuse store and a rainwater harvesting lake (Johnston, 2013)
+The curriculum needs to be conceptualized on the basis of current pedagogical models and that assessment criteria needs to be expressed differently.
+There is also recognition that the assessment criteria are not sufficiently transparent and may not be necessarily understood by the students in the way the staff intends them to be (Steffani with Peter Shand, University of Auckland, personal communication, 2005).
+Many multi-institutions have created workshops to train their faculty to create new curricula and provide examples of successful programs.
+After working with a few colleges in the Raleigh North Carolina area, Meredith College in Raleigh developed an interdisciplinary curriculum for their environmental sustainability program.
+The school’s Director of General Education, Paul Winterhoff, worked with his team as they cataloged courses across a range of academic fields to substantially focus on sustainability-related concepts and ideas.
+They did not limit themselves to identifying existing courses, but also introduced new initiatives in a variety of areas of study, created living learning laboratories, such as a student reuse store and a rainwater harvesting lake (Johnston, 2013).

-Within an interdisciplinary program, instructors will tend be more rooted more in one discipline than another.
+Within an interdisciplinary program, instructors would tend be more rooted significantly in one discipline than another.
 However, interdisciplinary programs demand teaching teams with disciplinary origins that are as broad as possible.
-The team then needs to work closely together to develop a concept of shared territory and to reach shared conceptions of the curriculum for their interdisciplinary program (B. M Grant personal communication, 2004).
-This can be challenging, because academic educators become “encultured” into the language and traditions of their discipline.
-In turn, they may sub-consciously enculture their students into that discipline.
-(Godfrey, 2003; Lave and Wegner, 1991) Any perceived dilution of a disciplinary culture will tend to be strongly resisted by academic staff.
+The team then needs to work closely to develop a concept of shared territory and reach shared conceptions of the curriculum for their interdisciplinary programs (B. M Grant, personal communication, 2004).
+This can be challenging, because academic educators become “encultured” into the language and traditions of their disciplines.
+In turn, they may subconsciously “enculture” their students into that discipline.
+(Godfrey, 2003; Lave & Wegner, 1991).
+Any perceived dilution of a disciplinary culture will tend to be strongly resisted by academic staff.